oopunal/oopunal.github.io/_posts/2017-01-7-assignments.markdown

 Please read carefully the general rules for the delivery of assignments:

-> If an assignment is delivered after the deadline, 1.0 points will be substracted to the total assignment grade for each day that elapse.
+> If an assignment is delivered after the deadline, 1.0 points will be substracted to the total assignment grade for each day that elapses.

-> All assignments must be delivered to **oopunal@gmail.com**, if an assigment is delivered to the wrong email, 0.5 points will be substracted to the total assignment grade.
+> All assignments must be sent to **oopunal@gmail.com**, if an assigment is delivered to the wrong email, 0.5 points will be substracted from the total assignment grade.

-> If an assignment is delivered with the wrong subject, 0.5 points will be substracted to the total assignment grade.
+> If an assignment is delivered with the wrong subject, 0.5 points will be substracted from the total assignment grade.

 > The body of the message for all assignments must contain a list with the names of the team members.